Does an Anal Fissure Heal on Its Own?

 Temporary Solutions to Relieve Anal Fissure Symptoms

 There are temporary remedies that can be used at home to alleviate the symptoms of an anal fissure.
-One of the most effective is regular warm sitz baths, which relax the muscles around the anus and reduce pain.
-Stool softeners can also make bowel movements more comfortable, reducing pain and discomfort.
+One of the most effective is regular warm sitz baths, which relax the muscles around the anus and reduce p Stool softeners can also make bowel movements more comfortable, reducing p

 Leave a reply